codevski/decky-ftpd/README.md

 ## Features

 - 📡 Start/stop an FTP server from the Quick Access Menu
-- 🔗 Displays your local IP and port — connect instantly with any FTP client
+- 🔗 Displays your local IP and port connect instantly with any FTP client
-- 📁 Full read and write access to `/home/deck`
+- 📁 Full read and write access to the deck
 - 🔌 Anonymous login — no credentials to configure
 - ⚡ Works entirely offline after install — no internet required on the Deck